Lofionic/LFTimelineControl/README.md

 Chris Rivers, chris@lofionic.co.uk

 ## License
-LofiUI is available under the MIT license.
+LFTimelineControl is available under the MIT license.
 See the LICENSE file for more info.